-(1) Extraordinary writ proceedings in the exercise of the Supreme Court's original jurisdiction shall be initiated by filing with the Supreme Court clerk a verified petition of the party seeking the writ.
+- (1) Extraordinary writ proceedings in the exercise of the Supreme Court's original jurisdiction shall be initiated by filing with the Supreme Court clerk a verified petition of the party seeking the writ.
 Subject to the provisions of Rule 12-304 NMRA and Rule 23-114 NMRA, the appropriate docket fee shall accompany the petition.
-As used in this rule, a "verified petition" is one which contains a statement under oath that the signer has read the petition and that the statements contained in the petition are true and correct to the best of the signer's knowledge, information and belief.
+As used in this rule, a "verified petition" is one that contains a statement under oath that the signer has read the petition and that the statements contained in the petition are true and correct to the best of the signer's knowledge, information, and belief.
 The statement under oath need not be notarized.
-The petition shall set forth the following:

-(a) the grounds on which jurisdiction of the Supreme Court is based;

-(b) the circumstances making it necessary or proper to seek the writ in the Supreme Court if the petition might lawfully have been made to some other court in the first instance;
+The petition shall set forth the following: - (a) the grounds on which jurisdiction of the Supreme Court is based; - (b) the circumstances making it necessary or proper to seek the writ in the Supreme Court if the petition might lawfully have been made to some other court in the first instance:

-(c) the name or names of the real parties in interest, if any, if the respondent is a justice, judge, or other public officer or employee, court, board or tribunal, purporting to act in the discharge of official duties;

-(d) the ground or grounds upon which the petition is based, and the facts and law supporting the same stated in concise form; and

-(e) a concise statement of the relief sought.

-(2) The petition shall have attached as exhibits any opinions, orders, transcripts or other papers indicating the respondent's position on the matter in question, if available.
-The petition may have attached as exhibits any pleadings or other papers that are necessary and appropriate to inform the Court adequately regarding the circumstances out of which the petition arises and the basis for granting relief.

-(3) If the circumstances giving rise to the petition appear to the petitioner to require the Court to act on an emergency basis, the petition shall clearly be designated in its title as an "emergency" petition.
+- (c) the name or names of the real parties in interest, if any, if the respondent is a justice, judge, or other public officer or employee, court, board, or tribunal, purporting to act in the discharge of official duties; - (d) the ground or grounds on which the petition is based, and the facts and law supporting the same stated in concise form; and - (e) a concise statement of the relief sought. - (2) Any opinions, orders, transcripts, or other papers indicating the respondent's position on the matter in question shall be attached to the petition, if available.
+Any pleadings or other papers may be attached if they are necessary and appropriate to inform the Court adequately regarding the circumstances out of which the petition arises and the basis for granting relief. - (3) If the circumstances giving rise to the petition appear to the petitioner to require the Court to act on an emergency basis, the petition shall clearly be designated in its title as an "emergency" petition.